 “There are many different forces at work, and they can change from project to project, but I’d say it’s a mix of gut feeling and awareness of market needs – we are always in close contact with our retailers and try to listen to them.
 But most of it is instinct: In many cases, I’d see something that inspires me that will then turn into a product idea, and that’s where it starts.”

 “Curating is a mix of gut feeling and awareness of market needs.”

 Many of us are still working from home at least from time to time.
 Aside from having our laptops at home, do you think the current situation has had an effect on how we decorate our homes?

 “I’ve always said that to me, a beautiful home is a home you enjoy living in – due to the fact that most people have spent significantly more time at home than usual, it is my impression that the bar has risen in terms of what we expect from a home in order to be enjoyable, leading to interiors playing a much more important role than before.”

 Has the situation affected how HAY Accessories are curated?

 “Our approach has largely remained the same, including our seeking to anticipate our customers’ potential needs to a certain extent.
-A good example for that is an upcoming boardgame collection that was conceived by the wonderful Clara von Zweigbergk, launching this fall.”
+A good example of that is the HAY PLAY boardgame collection that was conceived by the wonderful Clara von Zweigbergk.”

 What does your own home look like?